hhatto/autopep8/README.rst

 - Normalize files with mixed line endings.
 - Put a blank line between a class declaration and its first method declaration.
+- Remove blank lines between a function declaration and its docstring.

 More advanced usage